Select therapeutic use:

 Take before eating.
 Caps: swallow whole, or may mix contents of caps in applesauce and take immediately; do not crush or chew granules; follow with water.
 Susp: Mix 2.5mg packet with 5mL of water; mix 10mg packet with 15mL of water.
-Leave 2–3 minutes to thicken, stir and drink within 30 minutes.
-NG or gastric tube: see full labeling. <1yr: not recommended.
-1–16yrs: GERD, EE: 5<10kg: 5mg daily.
-10<20kg: 10mg daily; ≥20kg: 20mg daily.
+Leave 2–3 mins to thicken, stir and drink within 30 mins.
+NG or gastric tube: see full labeling. <1yr: not established.
+1–16yrs: GERD, EE: 5–<10kg: 5mg daily.
+10–<20kg: 10mg daily; ≥20kg: 20mg daily.

 Proton pump inhibitor.

 Concomitant St. John's wort, rifampin, atazanavir, nelfinavir: not recommended.
 Potentiates saquinavir, cilostazol; consider dose reduction of these drugs.
 May potentiate diazepam, phenytoin, warfarin, tacrolimus, methotrexate.
 Caution with drugs that may cause hypomagnesemia (eg, digoxin, diuretics); monitor.
 Potentiated by voriconazole; may need to adjust omeprazole dose in Zollinger-Ellison syndrome.
 Antagonizes clopidogrel; consider alternative anti-platelet therapy.
 May alter absorption of pH-dependent drugs (eg, ketoconazole, digoxin, iron salts, ampicillin).
 Monitor drugs metabolized by CYP450 (eg, cyclosporine, disulfiram, benzodiazepines).
 May give antacids concomitantly.
 May interfere with neuroendocrine diagnostic tests; discontinue omeprazole 14 days prior to CgA level assessment.

-Headache, abdominal pain, GI upset, flatulence; bone fracture, hypomagnesemia (w. prolonged PPI therapy), possible C. difficile associated diarrhea.
+Headache, abdominal pain, nausea, vomiting, diarrhea, flatulence; bone fracture, hypomagnesemia (w. prolonged PPI therapy), possible C. difficile associated diarrhea.
 Children: also, respiratory system events, fever.